DanielUgoAli/DanielUgoAli/README.md

-### Hello Reality and Beyond👋
+### Hello, Reality and Beyond👋

 - 📜 Yo, I’m Daniel
 - 👀 I’m interested in Artifiacial Intelligence and the universe.
 - 🌱 I’m currently into reinforcement learning algorithms.
 - 📑 I’m looking to collaborate, share ideas and build a team💪
-- 📫 How to reach me: daniielugoali@gmail.com
+- 📫 How to reach me: danielugoali@gmail.com
 - 🧠 Thoughts: When you begin to comprehend the scale of the cosmos, then you are ready for the grand infinity.
 - 📊 I'm just a stem enthusiast. <br>